UK: Abbey Road - The Beatles

 If at this stage you are thinking, ‘are these two music nerds really going to proceed with what is arguably the most pointless album review of all time, delayed by half a century?’ then you are in for a treat as there are a dozen other tracks that require attention and praise.
 Next up for inspection is the Beatles’ conquering of yet another series of genres in some of their biggest hits from the album.
 The eminently soulful doo-wop track Oh!
 Darling, was of course going to be a hit, whilst Come Together has grown in stature over the years as one of Lennon’s most accomplished tracks lyrically and musically.
 The lyrics of the track are simultaneously powerful and nonsense, which is very much part of Lennon’s modus operandi.
 He almost scats his way to profound utopian wisdom, stumbling across deeper meaning via a series of rhyming couplets.

 With the mega medley from You Never Give Me Your Money until The End, the Beatles embarked on an ambitious set of tunes that paint a collage of varying elements that made the group what they were, from soft and almost meditative ballads such as Sun King and Golden Slumbers, to grand orchestral set pieces like She Came In Through The Bathroom Window and Carry That Weight, to the cheekily comedic stylings of Polythene Pam in which Lennon relishes singing in a thick scouse accent, to McCartney’s penchant for the storytelling elements of songwriting such as on the fun Mean Mr Mustard.
 They even manage to feature deeply sincere and profound lyricism, as seen on You Never Give Me Your Money, a track which astounds as its stunning musical complexity enables it to change tune completely in the middle without it being so jarring for it to bat any eyelids from the audience.
 Her Majesty, though not technically a part of the medley, as it was originally a hidden track, serves as a lovely tongue-in-cheek closer to the album.
-Even the suggestion that a member this group would be able to make the Queen his love, seems to somehow not even be appear such a preposterous claim by the end of this album, as their ability to break down barriers and turn the established ways of thinking on its head have been ample demonstrated.
+Even the suggestion that a member this group would be able to make the Queen his love, seems to somehow not even appear as such a preposterous claim by the end of this album, as their ability to break down barriers and turn the established ways of thinking on its head have been ample demonstrated.

 The song Because should be noted for its technical innovation, implementing the use of overdubs to create the effect of many more vocalists than there were in reality.
 Inspired by classical music as well as 60s psychedelia, the track is classic Lennon.
 Saving the best for last, Harrison’s finest moment as a member of the Beatles surely has to be the pièce de résistance Here Comes The Sun.
 Words have finally failed us when it comes to describing the delight of this track.
 If for some reason you have been living under a rock, give it a whirl, you won’t be disappointed.
 All in all, Abbey Road is a glorious celebration of what was great about the Beatles.
 Though the recording sessions were often acrimonious and mark the last time the band were in a studio together as a foursome, there is still so much joy, humour, wit, invention and musicianship on display, with each member of the band firing on all cylinders.
 It is in some ways their zenith as a group and one can only wonder what else they would have gone on to record had the band been able to stay together.
 As it stands, it serves as a fitting epitaph of the UK’s greatest musical export.